USDA-ARS-GBRU/salmonella_varcall/README.md

 This repository contains the following folders:

 1. `.github/workflows` This folder contains the `docker-publish.yml` file that specifies the github action for creating the docker image from the dockerfile and other files contained in the repository.
-2. `amr` This folder contains the Python script that downloads AntiMicrobial Resistance data from *Salmonella* records in NCBI.
+2. `amr` This folder contains the Python script that downloads AntiMicrobial Resistance (AMR) data from *Salmonella* records in NCBI.
 The folder also contains a comma separated values (CSV) file of the downloaded AMR data.
 3. `docker` This folder contains the dockerfile that specifies instructions to create the docker image, which includes all software, files, and dependencies required to execute conventional SNP calling as well as the novel reference graph-based variant calling.
 Files unique to this project and thus unavailable elsewhere are also included in this folder and are copied into the docker image via commands in the dockerfile.
 Note that a Github action has been created for this repository that builds the docker image and deposits it in the Github Container Registry (GHCR) at the location https://github.com/usda-ars-gbru/salmonella_varcall/pkgs/container/salmonella_varcall
 4. `metadata` Metadata for NCBI *Salmonella* datasets relevant to this project as well as the code used to process and explore the metadata.
    1. `assembly` Metadata and analysis from the NCBI Assembly database.